-General Safety Precautions Throughout the Day
+General Safety Precautions throughout the Day

-- CMP will limit sharing of supplies and disinfect between uses when sharing is unavoidable. - All drinking fountains will be turned off, and students will be encouraged to bring a water bottle that can be filled at a classroom sink or water bottle filling station. - All members of the public entering school offices are required to wear a face covering. - Classroom community snack will no longer be provided and birthday circles will be celebrated without food.
+- CMP will clean high touch surfaces each day. - All drinking fountains will be turned off, and students will be encouraged to bring a water bottle that can be filled at a classroom sink or water bottle filling station. - All members of the public entering school offices are required to wear a face covering. - Classroom community snack will no longer be provided and birthday circles will be celebrated without food.